 What is employers’ liability insurance?

-The Employers’ Liability (Compulsory Insurance) Act 1969 makes it compulsory for most businesses to take out a minimum level of insurance coverage to enable those companies to meet any compensation costs resulting from the illness or injury of any employees – whether they are caused on-site or away from your company premises.
 That being said, it’s worth mentioning that any illnesses or employee injuries relating to motor accidents or traffic collisions that occur while individuals are carrying out work for your company can normally be covered separately as part of a motor insurance package.

 It’s also important to note that employers’ liability insurance only covers your business against claims made against you by employees.
 Employers’ liability insurance will not protect your company from claims made against you by members of the public or other businesses.
-For these types of claims, you’ll need public liability insurance – which isn’t a legal requirement for most businesses.
+For these types of claims, you’ll need public liability insurance, which isn’t a legal requirement for most businesses.

 Does the Employers’ Liability (Compulsory Insurance) Act 1969 apply to my business?

-But as previously stated, there are some exceptions to the rule.
+However, there are some exceptions to the rule.
 Your company could be exempt from meeting its insurance obligations if you are:

-- A public organisation, such as a government department or agency, a local authority, a police authority or a nationalised industry
+- A public organisation, such as a government department or agency, a local authority, a police authority, or a nationalised industry

-- A health service body, such as a National Health Service trust, health authority, primary care trust or Scottish health board
+- A health service body, such as a National Health Service trust, health authority, primary care trust, or Scottish health board

 - An organisation financed through public funds, such as a passenger transport executive or magistrates’ courts committee